 In 2004, Nepal played its first, ‘first-class cricket’ by playing for the ‘ICC International Cup’ against UAE and Malaysia.
 It managed to beat Malaysia but got left behind after failing to win the semi-final stage where it had a draw with UAE.

 The 2008 ICC World Cup World Cricket League Division Five of the World Cricket League became a memorable year for Nepal when Mehboob Alam set a World Record of taking all ten wickets of the Mozambique team.
-His name was added to the Guiness Book of World Records for being the first bowler to take 10 wickets in an ICC match.
+His name was added to the Guinness Book of World Records for being the first bowler to take 10 wickets in an ICC match.

 The year 2010 saw Nepal win its first major tournament against USA in the final round of 2010 ICC World Cricket League Division Five in Kathmandu.